 - The screen will darken momentarily while the NVH app analyzes the recorded data.

 - Automatic Diagnostic Results will be displayed next.
 In this example, the vibration is First Order Tire Speed Related.
 Next, select How do I fix this Vibration at the bottom of the page.
 Use the information in the context-sensitive help file to determine the cause of the vibration by following the step-by-step procedures contained within.

 - If no vibrations were detected, repeat the Road Test with the Phone or Tablet in a location closer to the driver.
 Ensure the Phone or Tablet is contacting something solid (no seat cushions or padded interior panels).

 - If using the Bluetooth data link adapter, unplug it from the data link connector under the instrument panel on the driver’s side.

-Access Identifying the Vibration Source by selecting Diagnostic Help, and then Diagnostic Procedures, from the NVH app main screen.
-Follow the instructions in the context sensitive help files to determine the source of the vibration identified on the Road Test.Visit the built-In Vibration Diagnosis School page to review vibration basics as needed.
+Access Identifying the Vibration Source by selecting Diagnostic Help and Diagnostic Procedures from the NVH app main screen.
+Follow the instructions in the context-sensitive help files to determine the vibration source identified on the Road Test.
+View the built-In Vibration Diagnosis School page to review vibration basics as needed.

 THE NVH APP IS HERE!